facontidavide/Bonxai/bonxai_ros/README.md

 `~latch (bool, default: True for a static map, false if no initial map is given)`

 Whether topics are published latched or only once per change.
 For maximum performance when building a map (with frequent updates), set to false.
 When set to true, on every map change all topics and visualizations will be created.

-`~filter_ground_plane (bool, default: false)`

-Whether the ground plane should be detected and ignored from scan data when dynamically building a map, using pcl::SACMODEL_PERPENDICULAR_PLANE.
-This clears everything up to the ground, but will not insert the ground as obstacle in the map.
-If this is enabled, it can be further configured with the ~ground_filter/... parameters.

-`~ground_filter/distance (float, default: 0.04)`

-Distance threshold for points (in z direction) to be segmented to the ground plane

-`~ground_filter/angle (float, default: 0.15)`

-Angular threshold of the detected plane from the horizontal plane to be detected as ground

-`~ground_filter/plane_distance (float, default: 0.07)`

-Distance threshold from z=0 for a plane to be detected as ground (4th coefficient of the plane equation from PCL)

 `~point_cloud_[min|max]_z (float, default: -/+ infinity)`